Russian buttercream frosting an extremely glossy, smooth and delicious frosting that also happens to be the easiest frosting to make.

 - Put your softened butter in the bowl of a stand mixer and whip with the whisk attachment on high speed for 5 full minutes.
 I usually stop every minute or so to scrape down the sides of the bowl with a rubber spatula.
 The whipped butter should look thick and glossy.

-- Turn the mixer down to a medium speed and slowly add ⅓ of the condensed milk to the mixing bowl.
+- Turn the mixer down to medium speed and slowly add ⅓ of the condensed milk to the mixing bowl.
 It's important to add the condensed milk gradually, otherwise, it will have a hard time incorporating properly.
 Let the first third whip in completely then add another third and whip together, then repeat with the rest of the condensed milk.

 - Once all the condensed milk is added, turn the mixer back on high and whip for another minute.
 This is where the magic happens, the frosting should thicken and start to look like a beautiful, glossy buttercream.
 If it seems like it's not the right consistency, see my troubleshooting section below.